golioth/docs/docs/partials/install-zephyr-sdk-windows.md

     west espressif update
     ```

-    We need to install the submodles now using this update command, but will also properly install the Espressif toolchain in a just a moment.
+    We need to install the submodules now using this update command, but will also properly install the Espressif toolchain in a just a moment.

 3. Tell `west` to automatically configure CMake: